There are two qualities that help Sherin and Lodgen match up well with nonprofits:

 - Our attorneys are nonprofit board members.
 There’s no substitute for the practical, in-the-trenches experience of serving on a board.
 Nearly all of our partners and a significant portion of our associates are or have been nonprofit board members or officers.

 - We take an interdisciplinary approach.
 Nonprofits defy pigeonholing.
-Our nonprofit clients depend on Sherin and Lodgen’s corporate, real estate and litigation attorneys to deal with the complex, interrelated regulatory and tax frameworks in which nonprofits operate.
+Our nonprofit clients depend on Sherin and Lodgen’s corporate, real estate, litigation and employment attorneys to deal with the complex, interrelated regulatory and tax frameworks in which nonprofits operate.

 First-hand experience and a breadth of legal support matter to nonprofits because nonprofits are different from other corporate clients.
 Clients in the nonprofit industry face ever-increasing regulatory and tax scrutiny in their operations–from executive compensation issues to related-party transactions.

 Clients rely on our nonprofit attorneys counsel for a variety of matters including: